IsabelGP/boot-camps/outlines/gettingStarted.md

 Different languages and platforms have their own IDE tools.
 For example, OSX developers writing in C++, C, iOS, or Objective C tend to use XCode, which is Apple's IDE.
 Microsoft developers writting in C++, C, or C# for Windows platforms often use Microsoft's Visual Studio IDE.

 One of the most popular IDEs for Python is called PyCharm - this is going to be our preferred way of writing python during this course.
-It's a little more complicated to get hello World going in PyCharm, but it's totally worth it for lots of reasons.
+It's a little more complicated to get hello World going in an IDE like PyCharm, but it's totally worth it for lots of reasons.
 Follow the steps below to get going:

 1) make a directory called /helloTest
 2) open PyCharm